-Section 106 of the National Historic Preservation Act (NHPA) requires federal agencies to consider the effect of federal actions on historic properties, and to allow the Advisory Council on Historic Preservation (ACHP) a reasonable opportunity to comment on the proposed action.
+Section 106 of the National Historic Preservation Act (NHPA) requires Federal agencies to consider the effect of Federal actions on historic properties, and to allow the Advisory Council on Historic Preservation (ACHP) a reasonable opportunity to comment on the proposed action.
 "Historic properties" are defined as any district, site, building, structure, or object that is included in or eligible for inclusion in the National Register of Historic Places (NRHP).
-FERC is to seek concurrence with the State Historic Preservation Officer (SHPO) on any finding of effect for historic properties and allow the ACHP an opportunity to comment.
+FERC is to seek concurrence with the State Historic Preservation Office(r) (SHPO) on any finding of effect for historic properties and allow the ACHP an opportunity to comment.
 In the event that Native American properties are identified, Section 106 requires that FERC consult with any potentially interested Native American Tribes that might attach religious or cultural significance to such properties.

-On December 16, 2020, SCE filed a request with FERC to be designated as the Commission's non-federal representatives to consult with the California SHPO, applicable Native American Tribes, and other appropriate consulting parties pursuant to the regulations at 36 CFR § 800.2(c)(4), implementing Section 106 of the NHPA.
-By a letter dated December 17, 2020, the Commission designated SCE as their non-federal representative for day-to-day Section 106 consultation.3
+On December 16, 2020, SCE filed a request with FERC to be designated as the Commission's non-Federal representatives to consult with the California SHPO, applicable Native American Tribes, and other appropriate consulting parties pursuant to the regulations at 36 C.F.R. § 800.2(c)(4), implementing Section 106 of the NHPA.
+By a letter dated December 17, 2020, the Commission designated SCE as their non-Federal representative for day-to-day Section 106 consultation.3

-SCE held two Section 106 consultation meetings with Tribes, federal agencies, and consulting parties.
-These meetings are documented in Volume IV (Record of Consultation) and in Volume V (Privileged Information) of this Application.
+SCE held three Section 106 consultation meetings with Tribes, Federal agencies, and consulting parties on March 17, 2021, December 6, 2022, and February 22, 2023.
+These meetings are documented in Volume IV (Record of Consultation) and in Volume V (Privileged Information) of this Surrender Application.
 These meetings served to present the Borel Project, invite participation in the process, and to request input on the resource avoidance measures incorporated into the Plan.

 To identify historic properties, SCE prepared a Cultural Resources Study Report and a Tribal Resources Study Report documenting the archival research, resource surveys, Tribal interviews, NRHP eligibility determinations, and effects assessments.
-No adverse effects to any archeological or tribal resource were identified.
-Demolition of the Borel Powerhouse would constitute an adverse effect to a historic property.
-Resolution of adverse effects will follow the NHPA regulations detailed in 36 CFR § 800.6 (Resolution of Adverse Effects) including preparation of a Memorandum of Agreement (MOA).
+No adverse effects to any archeological or Tribal resource were identified.
+The studies did find that there would be an adverse effect to the proposed Borel Hydroelectric System Historic District, its contributing elements, and the Borel Powerhouse (Powerhouse), recommended individually (pending SHPO concurrence).
+Demolition of these facilities would constitute an adverse effect to historic properties.
+Resolution of adverse effects, including all proposed mitigation, will follow the NHPA regulations detailed in 36 C.F.R. § 800.6 (Resolution of Adverse Effects).